Warren S. Allen

 Florida State University

-- Human-computer interaction and interactive systems design.
+- Human-computer interaction, social and collaboration technology, interactive systems design.

-- Information systems security and network security technologies.
+- Network and systems security technologies.

 Allen, W.S.
 (2017).
 Open Professional Development as a Sociotechnical Design Challenge.
 In CHI’17 Extended Abstracts. https://doi.org/10.1145/3027063.3053143